aws/amazon-freertos-ble-ios-sdk/README.md

 The SDK includes some functions that help you perform BLE operations with Amazon FreeRTOS devices:

 ```
-// Start scan for AmazonFreeRTOS devices.
+// Start scan for FreeRTOS devices.
 startScanForDevices()

-// Stop scan for AmazonFreeRTOS devices.
+// Stop scan for FreeRTOS devices.
 stopScanForDevices()

 //  Disconnect.
 Clear all contexts.
-Scan for AmazonFreeRTOS devices.
+Scan for FreeRTOS devices.
 rescanForDevices()
 ```